snehalsobti/Multi-Core-Processor/README.md

 The idea behind accessing the I/O devices is that for each processor, when it wants to write then it will assert the ```write_enable``` output signal, and when it wants to read it will assert the ```read_enable``` signal.
 In both cases, it asserts the signal and then waits for one cycle and then reads/writes the data.
 The problem is what happens if both cores attempt to perform an operation (either read or write) in the same cycle.
 The way I resolve that is to have some logic (i.e. the memory arbiter) in the top-level module which basically says that if both cores have asserted a memory request in the same cycle, then only one core can go through.

-* Both cores can read from / write to all I/O devices and you have a hardware mechanism so that only one core can write at a time, and the other core is forced to wait for a cycle (it’s ```Run``` turned off) if both try to write in the same cycle
+* Both cores can read from / write to all I/O devices and there is a hardware mechanism so that only one core can write at a time, and the other core is forced to wait for a cycle (its ```Run``` turned off) if both try to write in the same cycle
 * Both the cores share the same memory --> So, they have the same ```data_in``` signal.
 But both of them have separate ```read_enable```, ```write_enable```, and ```data_out``` signals.
 * I also use separate ```Run``` signals named ```Run_A``` and ```Run_B``` for both the cores.
 So, basically, the ```Run``` signal controlled by SW9 and the handling of memory and I/O conflicts decide the values of ```Run_A``` and ```Run_B```.
 Priority is given to ```procA``` in case both the cores need to access memory at the exact same time.
 * So, the role of the memory arbiter is that if there is a memory or an I/O access conflict between the two cores, decide which core should be given access to what resource, that basically means allocating resources among the cores.